Subarashi42/Subarashi42/README.md

 ## 📜 Completed Quests

-- **Blackjack Discord Bot**: A fully functional blackjack bot with betting and balance tracking.
+- **Gojo Blackjack Discord Bot**: A fully functional blackjack bot with betting and balance tracking.
 - **Dynamic Chatbot**: Built an AI chatbot with custom personalities using Python.
 - **Database Design for Media Streaming**: Created a robust MongoDB schema for a hypothetical streaming service.
-- **FER Student Engagement**: Built a
+- **FER Student Engagement**: Built an FER Model that detects whether a student is engaged vs disengaged in class.

 ---